apollographql/apollo-runtime/README.md

 ##### GraphOS Based
 You can provide a schema directly from GraphOS by setting two environment variables
-* `APOLLO_API_KEY` - This should be set to the value of a Graph API Key, generated in GraphOS Studio
+* `APOLLO_KEY` - This should be set to the value of a Graph API Key, generated in GraphOS Studio
 * `APOLLO_GRAPH_REF` - This should be set to the value of the GraphRef from GraphOS Studio

 This is already demonstrated in the example above